nodejs/admin/Moderation-Policy.md

     Individuals may choose to
     [block other individuals from their personal GitHub accounts][].
 This policy does not restrict blocking from personal GitHub accounts.
+  * Blocks are kept track of via the GitHub organization "Moderation Settings" feature as well as issues in the private nodejs/moderation repository.
 * *Requester* refers to an individual requesting Moderation on a Post.

 ## Grounds for Moderation